-Routine and Surgical Extractions
+Routine and Surgical Tooth Extractions in Brooklyn

 Dr. Cohen’s goal during a tooth extraction is to take the tooth out with as little damage and trauma to the gums and surrounding area as possible.
 There are two types of extractions that are done, namely routine extractions and surgical extractions.